Welcome to Pictorial Planet

 Buy now at:

-(This link calculates local postage for your country on checkout)
+(Use this link if you live outside UK.
+This link calculates local postage for your country on checkout)

 More info and book excerpts here!

 I've been a darkroom enthusiast since my father taught me darkroom work at eight.
 From the age of ten he had me making developers, stops, fixers and toners.
 Since then I've been a professional soldier, aircrewman, photographer, film maker, film director, writer, training designer, and facilitator.

 Throughout my life, the thing I've enjoyed the most, is sharing my passion with other photographers.
 To that end I published my first book (The Black and White Developing Workshop) in 2005 to share with others my experiences.

 So far my book has been updated five times and now covers all things developing in the darkroom (as well as lots of photography tips).
 Why not follow me on @firstname.lastname@example.org or like my page on facebook and share this resource with your friends.
 Better still become a Patreon and buy my book to support this website.